 While not “new” in the conventional sense, the rapid advancement and mainstream adoption of AI technology has brought with it risks and controversy most of us haven’t encountered before.
 In October 2024, Character AI made headlines for the wrong reasons when chatbot versions of a murdered teenager and a teenage girl who died by suicide were found on the platform.
 In the same month, a 14-year-old boy shot himself after becoming obsessed with a Game of Thrones-themed chatbot.

 Following these incidents, Character AI introduced new safety features for users under 18.
 These include improved detection of AI characters that violate their ToS or community guidelines, a revised disclaimer on each chat that reminds users that the AI character is not real, and a notification when a user has spent an hour on the platform.
+Following further pushback and investigations revealing inappropriate bot behavior, such as offering tips on how to commit crimes, Character AI announced it would be locking open chats with characters for under-18s in November 2025.

 Inappropriate content